 Easier said than done right?
 In order to allow yourself to relax effectively, there is a little bit of planning involved.
 Firstly you need to make it part of your routine.
 Whether it’s a daily or weekly thing, add it to your diary as if it were an important business meeting, and then there’s less chance of you putting it on the back burner.

 Making this time to yourself a priority might need a shift in mental attitude.
 You may not be accustomed to putting yourself first, but you’ll definitely be a better father and partner if you can put self-care nearer to the top of your ‘to do’ list.
 Make sure your significant other is on board and understands the importance of this time.

 Find a quiet space to completely switch off, turn the phone off and take your relaxation seriously.
 It might take a few attempts to make a success of this, but the more you practise self-care the more it will naturally become part of your lifestyle.

 Take up a hobby

 Maybe you already have an established hobby, perhaps there’s a hidden passion you’d love to take up.
 If this sounds more like your idea of ‘me time’ then the choices are endless.
 Improve your handicap in golf, become the next best baker or simply work your way through your favourite novels in peace.

-There are so many possibilities when you make time to yourself a priority.
+There are so many possibilities when you make time for yourself a priority.
 And taking up something that requires some degree of commitment will ensure you stick to your ‘me time’ schedule.

 Reconnect with friends

-During the early years of being a parent everyone needs to be reminded that they are not alone and that their experiences are usually eerily similar, however obscure they may seem at the time.
+During the early years of being a parent, everyone needs to be reminded that they are not alone and that their experiences are usually eerily similar, however obscure they may seem at the time.
 Toddler with a toy stuck up their nose?
-Your best suit covered in pureed carrots?
+Is your best suit covered in pureed carrots?
 I’m sure you’re not the only one.